Creating your personal website using Quarto

 in yourindex.qmd

-Turn your landing page (
+Turn your landing page (index.qmd

 option is added to a document’s yaml, a special template will be used to layout the content of that page.
 Choose from one of Quarto’s five built-in templates, each with a slightly different layout style.
-Some yaml options to play around with:template
+Some yaml options to play around with:

 : choose from Quarto’s built-in template optionsimage

-(note that this is a document-level option): supply it the file path to your photoimage-width
+): supply it the file path to your photoimage-width

 &image-shape